slithiaote/lepton/README.md

 - `lepton.pdf` contains the implementation details.

 # Installation
-The `lepton.bin` executable can be compiled with the included `make.sh` script.
+The `lepton.bin` executable can be compiled with the included `make.sh` script in the bootstrap directory.

 Requirements
 - [OCaml](https://ocaml.org/docs/install.html) > 4.0